VHS: Signal standards

-Note that PAL/625/25 VCRs allow playback of SECAM (and MESECAM) tapes with a monochrome picture, and vice versa, as the line standard is the same.
+PAL/625/25 VCRs allow playback of SECAM (and MESECAM) tapes with a monochrome picture, and vice versa, as the line standard is the same.

 Since the 1990s, dual and multi-standard VHS machines, able to handle a variety of VHS-supported video standards, became more common.
 For example, VHS machines sold in Australia and Europe could typically handle PAL, MESECAM for record and playback, and NTSC for playback only on suitable TVs.
 Dedicated multi-standard machines can usually handle all standards listed, and some high-end models could convert the content of a tape from one standard to another on the fly during playback by using a built-in standards converter.

 S-VHS is only implemented as such in PAL/625/25 and NTSC/525/30; S-VHS machines sold in SECAM markets record internally in PAL, and convert between PAL and SECAM during recording and playback.
 S-VHS machines for the Brazilian market record in NTSC and convert between it and PAL-M.

 A small number of VHS decks are able to decode closed captions on video cassettes before sending the full signal to the set with the captions.
 A smaller number still are able, additionally, to record subtitles transmitted with world standard teletext signals (on pre-digital services), simultaneously with the associated program.
 S-VHS has a sufficient resolution to record teletext signals with relatively few errors, although for some years now it has been possible to recover teletext pages and even complete "page carousels" from regular VHS recordings using non-real-time computer processing.

 Uses in marketing

 VHS was popular for long-form content, such as feature films or documentaries, as well as short-play content, such as music videos, in-store videos, teaching videos, distribution of lectures and talks, and demonstrations.
 VHS instruction tapes were sometimes included with various products and services, including exercise equipment, kitchen appliances, and computer software.
+The aforementioned V-Lite format was designed specifically for this purpose for minimizing distribution costs.